Morphine19/CV_electric_meter_reading_system/README.md

 >
 >$ sudo python3 get-pip.py

-after installing pip we now just have to install the OpenCV by using the following command
+*step 2* after installing pip we now just have to install the OpenCV by using the following command

 >sudo pip install opencv-contrib-python